Mtillmann/mtillmann.github.io/posts/setting-up-hdd-spindown-on-wd-pr2100.md

 os.system(led_cmd)
 ```

-Next, run `sudo crontab -e` and add the following line at the bottom of the file:
+Next, run `sudo crontab -e`<Cp/> and add the following line at the bottom of the file:

 ```
 * * * * * python3 /usr/local/sbin/hdd-led.py